akeneo/pim-api-docs/content/rest-api/authentication.md

 You now have a client ID and a secret.
 But the request to get this token needs a username and a password.

 ::: tips
-Don't know your PIM version?
+**You don't know your PIM version?**
 You can find it in the `version` line of the `System/System information` page.
-If the version looks more like a datetime, you use one of our SaaS offer, so please check the _Since the PIM v4_ paragraph.
+If the version looks like a datetime, you use one of our SaaS offer, so please check the _Since the PIM v4_ paragraph.
 :::

 ### Since the PIM v4